isomerpages/nhg-jsmc/_programs/Track Speakers/Track 4.md

 </div>
 </details>
 <details class="isomer-details">
-<summary>Track 4C1: Psychological Safety: Fostering a Safe and Respectful Workplace</summary>
+<summary>Track 4C1: Psychological Safety - Fostering a Safe and Respectful Workplace</summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>Psychological safety is the foundation of a safe, respectful, and high-performing
 nursing workforce.
 The belief that one can speak up, ask questions, and